Shahzaib342/PhpUnit/Readme.txt

     Now if you run again ./vendor/bin/phpunit you will see phpunit try to executes test cases within test directory

-5) Now go ahead create a new directory under test named "unit" and start writing test cases.
+5) Now go ahead create a new directory under test named "unit" and start writing test cases, and after writing each test case run this command to check status of all of your test cases. phpunit or ./vendor/bin/phpunit